mirko3000/MMM-xiaomi/README.md

 <a href="https://imgbb.com/"><img src="https://image.ibb.co/emVXHb/Bildschirmfoto_2017_11_11_um_13_25_37.png" alt="Bildschirmfoto_2017_11_11_um_13_25_37" border="0"></a>

+Iconography:
+- A refresh icon indicates that ventilation is recommended (above 60% humidity)
+- A star icon indicates that a window/door is currently open in the room
+- A power icon indicates that a light is currently switched on
+- A fire icon indicates that heating is active

 If you use the MAX! heating system you can install my other module MMM-max and include heating indication in this module as well.

 ## Installation